Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 **View Advanced Secret Options**

 Allows a user to view the Remote Password Changing, Security, and Dependency tabs on a Secret they have access to.

+**View Automatic Export**

+The user can view all of the automatic export tabs.

 **View Backup**